Nikita240/bash_files_mirror/README.md

 # Bash startscreen

-The project is in progress of refactoring to become modular parts
+The project is in progress of refactoring to become a

-- Startscreen
+- Startscreen (standalone)

-- Theme (prompt)
-- Aliases
+only.

+Other parts are migrated to [bash-it](https://github.com/Bash-it/bash-it)
+- binaryanomaly prompt theme --> done
+- Apt aliases --> done
-- Other plugins
+- Other functions, plugins --> open

-The goal is to migrate those features to [bash-it](https://github.com/Bash-it/bash-it)

 -binaryanomaly